TS404/AlignStat/README.md

    Deletion      The proportion of characters that are a residue in the reference, but a
-                 gap in the comparison alignment Substitution  The proportion of characters that are one residue in the reference, but but a non-homologous residue in the comparison alignment Finalmatch    The proportion of characters that match a a proportion of those that are not conserved gaps (Match/Nongap) Score         The average Finalmatch score for all columns of the alignment
+                 gap in the comparison alignment Substitution  The proportion of characters that are one residue in the reference, but a non-homologous residue in the comparison alignment Finalmatch    The proportion of characters that match a a proportion of those that are not conserved gaps (Match/Nongap) Score         The average Finalmatch score for all columns of the alignment